raspberrypilearning/microbit-game-controller/software.md

 cd ~/
 chmod +x mu
 ```
-You'll also need the Python `scratch` library.
-You can install this by typing the following into LXTerminal
+You'll also need the Python Scratch library.
+You can install this by typing the following into LXTerminal:

 ```bash
 sudo pip3 install --pre scratch